population-interventions/vivarium_unimelb_tobacco_intervention_comparison/docs/source/advanced/custom_intervention.rst

 The remission modifier
 ^^^^^^^^^^^^^^^^^^^^^^

+The :py:meth:`~vivarium_public_health.mslt.intervention.TobaccoEradication.adjust_rem_rate`
-This method, which was registered as a modifier for the ``tobacco_intervention.remission`` rate, will set the rate to one once the intervention is active.
+method, which was registered as a modifier for the ``tobacco_intervention.remission`` rate, will set the rate to one once the intervention is active.
 This will have the effect of moving all of the people in the **currently